LifeBogger presents the Full Story of a Brazilian Football Legend best known by the Nickname; “The Complete Package”.

 This did not go down well as Van Gaal questioned his audacity to teach him his job.
-This resulted in Rivaldo being benching for several games by Van Gaal.
+This resulted in Rivaldo being benched for several games by Van Gaal.

-The pair who were once friends later became enemies.
+The pair, who were once friends, later became enemies.
 Van Gaal was once accused of physically confronting Rivaldo during a training session in the picture below.

 Rivaldo won the World Cup in 2002 with Luiz Felipe Scolari’s men.
 His winning was dogged by controversy when he got Turkey’s Hakan Unsal sent off after pretending to be hit in the face by the ball when it had been thrown at his thigh.

-Tragically Rivaldo’s father Romildo Ferreira was killed in a road accident in 1989.
+Tragically, Rivaldo’s father, Romildo Ferreira, was killed in a road accident in 1989.

-Romildo had always encouraged his son to pursue his footballing dream and his death was a massive personal blow to Rivaldo who was planning to begin his professional career at that time.
+Romildo had always encouraged his son to pursue his footballing dream and his death was a massive personal blow to Rivaldo, who was planning to begin his professional career at that time.

 He became a professional footballer the same year his dad died.

-Little is known of Rivaldo’s mum who is known as Marlúcia Salomão Borba.
+Little is known of Rivaldo’s mum, who is known as Marlúcia Salomão Borba.
 Reports reveal she has been a housekeeper all her life.

 He started playing football in the year 1991 at age 19.
 Between 1991 – 1993, Rivaldo played for Santa Cruz, Mogi Mirim and Corinthians.

 In 1994, he switched local allegiances and moved to Palmeiras, helping the club successfully defend its league championship that same year.

 After the Olympics, there was a dispute, and rather than Italy, Rivaldo moved to Spain as he joined Deportivo La Coruña in La Liga.

-He later switched to FC Barcelona in 1997 in a record transfer deal securing Deportivo a 4 billion pesetas (around $26 million) transfer fee.
+He later switched to FC Barcelona in 1997 in a record transfer deal, securing Deportivo a 4 billion pesetas (around $26 million) transfer fee.

 In his first season at Barcelona, Rivaldo won The Double of La Liga championship and Copa del Rey.
 In 1999, he won another La Liga title with Barcelona.

-Rivaldo decided to return to Brazil in early 2004, by appointment of coach Vanderlei Luxemburgo who convinced him to discard all European proposals.
+Rivaldo decided to return to Brazil in early 2004, by appointment of coach Vanderlei Luxemburgo, who convinced him to discard all European proposals.

 On 22 July 2004, Rivaldo returned again to Europe, joining Olympiacos.
 He scored 43 goals in 81 games for Olympiacos.

 He left and went on to play for a host of smaller clubs before owning his own clubs.
 The rest, as they say, is now history.

-- For his extraordinary (and expensive) left foot.
+We remember Rivaldo for his extraordinary (and expensive) left foot.

-- For being among the best in the long line of Brazilian magicians.
+For being among the best in the long line of Brazilian magicians.

-- For his combination of speed, lethally precise shooting and creative dribbling.
+We remember Rivaldo for his combination of speed, lethally precise shooting and creative dribbling.

-- For being able to solve a bad game in one minute.
+For being able to solve a bad game in one minute.

-- For being a problem player.
+We remember Rivaldo for being a problem player.
 A very hard person on salary negotiations.

-For being a dead-ball specialist, Rivaldo was renowned for his bending free kicks, and penalty taking.
+For being a dead-ball specialist, Rivaldo was renowned for his bending free kicks, and penalty-taking.

-- For his bicycle kicks.
+We remember Rivaldo for his bicycle kicks.
 I bet you remember this photo very well. 🙂

 For being among the ‘FIFA 100’.
 This was a list of the greatest living footballers compiled by Brazilian legend Pele.

-- Finally, Rivaldo is remembered for winning the Ballon D’Or as well as the FIFA World Player of the Year Award in 1999.
+Finally, Rivaldo is remembered for winning the Ballon D’Or as well as the FIFA World Player of the Year Award in 1999.